spatie/laravel-site-search/docs/basic-usage/high-level-overview.md

 The configuration for each site that needs to be crawled is saved in the `site_search_configs` table.
 You can manually create a row in that table or run this artisan command: [`site-search:create-index`](https://spatie.be/docs/laravel-site-search/v1/basic-usage/indexing-your-first-site).

 Next, you can fill up a search index by executing [the crawl command](https://spatie.be/docs/laravel-site-search/v1/basic-usage/indexing-your-first-site).
-Before that commands actually start crawling, it will create a new empty Meilisearch index.
+Before that commands actually start crawling, it will clean up old indexes whose names start with the `index_base_name` specified in the `site_search_configs` table.
+After that, it will create a new empty Meilisearch index.
 The name of that new index will be saved in the `pending_index_name` column of the `site_search_configs` table.

 [A search profile class](/docs/laravel-site-search/v1/basic-usage/using-a-search-profile) will determine which pages get crawled and which pages should be put in the Meilisearch index.
 [An indexer class](/docs/laravel-site-search/v1/advanced-usage/using-a-custom-indexer) will transform the HTML of a page to something that can be saved in the index.